 AI builds on the data collected and the insights provided during analysis, and puts them to work.
-While AI has been a source of frustration over the last few years due to unrealistic expectations, as the technology continues to improve some AI-based solutions are showing clear benefits.
+While AI has been a source of frustration over the last few years due to unrealistic expectations, some AI-based solutions are showing clear benefits as the technology continues to improve.

 For example, while an AI-driven chatbot may not yet be able to independently resolve a customer’s issue from A-Z, it can deliver clear value such as gathering customer data and assigning the case to the most appropriate agent.